USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 used within the Linux kernel, it will have been used by very few projects, but will have an extraordinary impact.

+<sup><a name="Footnote_11">11</a></sup> This form may not preview correctly in
+your browser.
+If you have trouble opening the file, or if the file has a phrase similar to "Please wait...
+If this message is not eventually replaced by...", then try downloading the form and opening it in the latest version of Adobe® Acrobat Reader.
+ARL is aware of the issue, and is working to correct the problem.